smcueto/salientAlert/README.md

 ### B. Frontend Application
-1. In a seperate shell tab run `yarn start` to get react front end running on port 3000.
+1. In a seperate shell tab CD into the Client file and run `yarn start` to get react front end running on port 3000.
 2. Add access token to your keys.js file